Embrace the Gap: VAEs Perform Independent Mechanism Analysis: Discussion

 \section{Discussion}

 \textbf{On disentanglement in unsupervised \glspl{vae}.} \looseness-1 It is widely believed that unsupervised \glspl{vae} cannot learn disentangled representations~\citep{locatello_challenging_2019,khemakhem_variational_2020}, motivating work on models with, \eg, conditional priors~\citep{khemakhem_variational_2020} or sparse decoding~\citep{moran2021identifiable}.
 We show that under certain assumptions, \gls{elbo} optimization can implement useful inductive biases for representation learning, yielding disentangled representations in unsupervised \glspl{vae}.
 However, while our results are formulated for~\glspl{vae}, some of the most successful models at disentanglement are modifications thereof---e.g., $\beta$-\glspl{vae}~\cite{higgins2016beta, burgess_understanding_2018}, with an additional parameter $\beta$ multiplying the \gls{kld} in~\eqref{eq:elbo}.
-Self-consistency is harder to prove for $\beta$-\glspl{vae}, as they deviate from the information projection setting considered in~\cref{sec:self_const}.
-However, convergence of the loss in \cref{prop:vae_ima}, mainly relies on self-consistency to hold.
-We thus conjecture that our results would be applicable to $\beta$-\glspl{vae} as well, as long as they are in a regime that satisfies self-consistency.
-Investigating this question is left to future work.
+While they deviate from the information projection setting considered in~\cref{sec:self_const}, their objectives are equivalent to the \gls{elbo} in a sense described in \cref{subsec:beta_vae_params}, which allows us to derive convergence to the \gls{ima}-regularized likelihood objective for $\nicefrac{\gamma}{\sqrt{\beta}}\to +\infty$.
+This encompasses the deterministic limit, and also the setting $\beta \to 0$ with constant $\gamma$ described in \cite{kumar_implicit_2020}.
+Whether this theoretical regime matches common practice remains an open question.
 Overall, we stress that we uncover {\em one} possible mechanism through which \glspl{vae} may achieve disentanglement.
 By connecting to \gls{ima}~\cite{gresele_independent_2021}, we discuss implications on recovering the ground truth under suitable assumptions, extending uniqueness results presented in~\cite{kumar_implicit_2020}.
 We speculate that our success in disentanglement is probably due to selecting data sets where the mixing is in the \gls{ima} class (\cf~\citep{horan_when_2021,donoho_image_2005}), which presumably was not the case in \citep{locatello_challenging_2019}.